MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 >**Did you know?** Azure has two types of vaults: Recovery Services vaults and Backup vaults.
 The main difference is the datasources that can be backed up.
 Learn more about [the differences](https://learn.microsoft.com/answers/questions/405915/what-is-difference-between-recovery-services-vault).

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
    > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
+   >   <validation step="4a350ebe-5f23-43de-a6f0-6794d3d9e7cd" />
    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.